Estimate Time5 min

 Consider a health savings account

 Another option to consider is a health savings account (HSA).
-If you have an HSA-eligible health plan, these accounts offer a number of benefits, including a tax deduction, tax-free growth potential, and tax-free withdrawals to pay for qualified medical expenses—either now or in retirement.3
+If you have an HSA-eligible health plan, these accounts offer a number of benefits, including a tax deduction, tax-deferred growth potential, and tax-free withdrawals to pay for qualified medical expenses—either now or in retirement.3

 After age 65, if you don’t need the money for health care costs, you can take withdrawals from the account penalty-free.
 But, similar to a traditional IRA, taxes on contributions and earnings will be due.
+Withdrawals for non-health care costs before age 65 may incur a penalty of 20% in addition to income taxes.

 Time is one of the most important factors when it comes to building up your retirement fund.
 While you're young, time is on your side.
 Don't let the absence of a workplace retirement plan like a 401(k) stand in your way.
 There are plenty of other retirement savings options—pick a plan and start saving and investing.